Donald Davidson (poet)

-Donald Grady Davidson (August 8, 1893 – April 25, 1968) was a U.S. poet, essayist, social and literary critic, and author.
+Donald Grady Davidson (August 8, 1893 – April 25, 1968) was an American poet, essayist, social and literary critic, and author.
 An English professor at Vanderbilt University from 1920 to 1965, he was a founding member of the Fugitives and the overlapping group Southern Agrarians, two literary groups based in Nashville, Tennessee.
 He was a supporter of segregation in the United States.

 Early life

-Davidson was born on August 8, 1893 in Campbellsville, Tennessee.
+Davidson was born on August 8, 1893, in Campbellsville, Tennessee.
 His father, William Bluford Davidson, was "a teacher and school administrator," and his mother, Elma Wells, was "a music and elocution teacher."
 He had two brothers, John and William.
 Davidson received a classical education at Branham and Hughes Military Academy, a preparatory school in Spring Hill, Tennessee.
 He earned both his bachelor's (1917) and master's (1922) degrees at Vanderbilt University.
 He served as a lieutenant in the United States Army during World War I.